jadonn/ng-wp-occurrence-tracker/README.md

-# PluginSkeleton
+# Occurrence Tracker

 ## Package for development build of plugin

 Run `npm run package` to build a dev build of the Angular 4 application and assemble all files into a folder ready to be uploaded or zipped as a WordPress plugin.
-The files are stored in `plugin-skeleton/`.
+The files are stored in `occurrence-tracker/`.

 ## Build